danielgrin/BackEnd-Engineer/README.md

 So, in answer to the question of a good way to summarise analytics... as is very often the case, it depends.

 ## Caching and Preprocessing
 It's unlikely that we are going to want to run the same processing code for each request, so at scale, some sort of caching strategy should be considered.
 This could be as simple as using the built in caching features in Laravel or setting up a dedicated caching layer as part of our server stack -perhaps as a distributed cluster of key-value databases (e.g Redis).
-We might also consider using a cloud based service such as IronCache or AWS ElasticCache so that auto-scaling and regional distribution is handled for us.
+We might also consider using a cloud based service such as IronCache or AWS ElasticCache so that scaling and regional distribution is handled for us.

 Additionally, we would look into data preprocessing.
 As new data arrives, throwing it into a queue and spinning up a cluster of worker instances to crunch and store the results in a dedicated summaries table and/or in the cache.
 We might consider using server-less infrastructure such as AWS Lambda, to give us a theoretically infinite processes to handle data as it arrives.
 As another example, we could build stand-alone processing modules in a lower level language that supports concurrency (e.g GoLang), to increase processing efficiency even more.